 A macro is a piece of code within Excel that you can use to automate many routine tasks—just like the ones I mentioned above.

 You may have heard the terms "macro" and "VBA" used interchangeably, but there is a distinction.
 Put simply, VBA is the programming language used to write macros.

 When you have some experience under your belt, you can use VBA to create more complex macros as shown in this tutorial on advanced filtering.

 Before you get intimidated and write macros off as yet another Excel feature that’s far too complex and advanced for you, take a breath.

 The concept of a macro might seem complicated.
 But, learning to use them to your advantage is actually surprisingly simple.

 Where to access macros

-To get started, you first need to ensure that you have access to the various buttons and functions you’ll need to build your macro.
+To get started, the first step in your macro Excel journey is to ensure that you have access to the various buttons and functions you’ll need to build your macro.

 Those are all found within Excel’s “Developer” tab.
 However, by default, Excel hides that tab.
 If you aren’t currently seeing it, you’ll need to take a few steps to have that tab as part of your toolbar.
 How you’ll do that will depend on whether you’re using a PC or a Mac.